 - An insulating layer (as necessary): For days when we’re not sure what the weather will bring, or when we’re climbing in elevation, we also pack an insulating layer.
 A simple fleece works well and dries fast.
 Here’s an affordable fleece for women and for men.

 - A versatile buff: Wear it as a neck gaiter, headband, beanie, balaclava, and more.
-The ever-versatile buff is an easy and lightweight piece of gear that should be in every woman’s pack.
+The ever-versatile buff is an easy and lightweight piece of gear that should be in every woman’s pack and one of my favorite day hiking essentials.
 The Totally Tubular by Turtle Fur is breathable, dries fast, and resists odors.
 And it comes in dozens of colors and designs!

 - A brimmed hat: Either a ball cap or sun hat.